subquery/documentation/docs/README.md

       </div>
       <div class="ct">
         <h4>2.
 Run and Query via GraphQL</h4>
         <p>Make advanced, flexible, but simple queries over GraphQL from any front end website or app.
-We even support advanced features like aggregate functions and allow you to subscribe to new data. <router-link :to="{path: '/run_publish/run.html'}"> Find out more</router-link></p>
+We even support advanced features like aggregate functions and allow you to subscribe to new data. <router-link :to="{path: '/run_publish/run.html'}">Read more</router-link></p>
       </div>
     </div>
     <div class="journeyItem">